The Loxone Miniserver Go serves as central control unit for all kinds of automation tasks.

 |Miniserver Configuration||Edit Miniserver settings.
 A connection to the Miniserver is required.||-|

-Connecting additional Extensions to the Link interface must be carried out by a qualified technician in accordance with all applicable regulations.
+Connecting additional Extensions to the Link interface must be carried out by a qualified electrician in accordance with the applicable regulations.